msurdeanu/my-workflows-app/README.md

 * **Workflow**: Represents a list of steps to resolve a given task.
 * **Command**: Represents a unitary step in the workflow.
 A command has a `name`, a `@type`, `ifs`, `inputs`, `asserts` and `outputs`. `name` and `@type` are mandatory for being able to define a valid command.
-* **If**: Each command allows to define some running conditions.
+* **If**: Each command allows defining some running conditions.
 If at least one condition is not met, the command will be skipped.
 * **Input**: Each command allows input parameters to customize the running step.
 * **Assert**: Once a command is run, if the command output exists, you can inject different assertions.